Agenda

 Welcome back to the GCV Symposium!

-Charlie Hayward, Deputy Managing Director, Global Corporate Venturing
+Charlie Hayward, Deputy Managing Director, GCV

 09:40

-Opening fireside chat – the ever-changing role that venture plays in innovation strategy
+Opening fireside chat: The ever-changing role that venture plays in innovation strategy

 CVC has become an essential tool in corporate innovation.
 This session will explore how its corporate venturing team is driving strategic value and growth for the firm’s businesses, from accessing cutting-edge technologies to fostering ecosystem partnerships.